davegaeddert/davegaeddert/content/_readme.md

 (if that's what you need)
 over the phone or chat.

-**I have a hard time letting problems or potential improvements in others work slip by.**

 ## Working

 **I don’t like having things on my schedule.**